dojo/docs/dojox/editor/plugins/TablePlugins.rst

 .. cv-compound::

+  The CSS

   .. cv:: css

-  :label: The CSS

     <link href="../plugins/resources/editorPlugins.css" type="text/css" rel="stylesheet" />

   It's just a matter of using the proper *requires* in the JavaScript: